Exchange-Traded Fund (ETF)

 What is an ETF?

-An Exchange-Traded Fund (ETF) is a basket of securities that trades on an exchange like a stock.
-Most ETFs track an index (like the S&P 500) and offer a low-cost way to invest in diversified portfolios.
+An Exchange-Traded Fund (ETF) is a basket of securities that trades on an exchange throughout the day, like a stock.
+Most ETFs track an index, offering broad diversification with the trading flexibility of stocks.

 ETF vs. Mutual Fund